How To Reject A Guy Nicely: 12 Tips For Letting Someone Down Easy

 Getting a rejection by proxy can make someone feel terrible.
 It can feel embarrassing because it shows that someone else knows they're being rejected.
 It can also be embarrassing because it may make the individual who is being rejected feel like they're not worthy of an in-person conversation.
 You can avoid causing someone this embarrassment by just stepping up and delivering the rejection for yourself.
 This allows the other person to know that they are worth speaking to in person, even if they are being rejected.
 Rejecting them in person also allows the rejectee to react and get their thoughts and feelings out (though in case those thoughts or feelings are inappropriate, you may want to plan to have someone nearby to help and intervene).

-5. Be honest about it
+5. Be honest about your feelings

 Giving someone false hope that a change in your thinking may occur in the future is not the way to go.
 Instead, deliver your news effectively and make sure to be completely honest.
 That doesn't mean being rude or telling them what's lacking about them.
 Rather, it's about letting them down gently but making sure they don't hold out hope that something is going to change or that they can ask for a date again in the future.